newhook/krisp-obsidian-sync/README.md

   - Can be run repeatedly for testing templates
   - Does not mark meetings as synced

-- `--meeting <meeting-id>` - Process a specific meeting by ID
+- `--meeting <meeting-id>` - Process specific meeting(s) by ID
+  - Supports comma-separated IDs: `--meeting id1,id2,id3`
-  - Combine with `--overwrite` to re-summarize and re-sync a single meeting
+  - Combine with `--overwrite` to re-summarize and re-sync
-  - Useful for fixing issues with individual meetings
+  - Useful for fixing issues with individual meetings or batches

 - `--apply-normalization` - Apply tag normalization during sync (for initial mass import only)
   - Loads `normalize-result.json` and `normalize-premappings.json`